MargotGirl21/ElevateCS-Biology_Teaching_Collection-Collaboration/README.md

 - Code reviews will be open and collaborative — we’re here to learn together!

 ## 💬 Interested in Joining?
-Feel free to open an Issue with a question, or email us at elevatecs@gmail.com if you're interested in becoming a collaborator.
+- Feel free to open an Issue with a question, or email us at elevatecs@gmail.com if you're interested in becoming a collaborator.

+- Email us at contact.elevatecs@gmail.com or talk to any ElevateCS club officer

-## 🧑‍🎓 New to GitHub or Open Source?
+# 🧑‍🎓 New to GitHub or Open Source?
 No problem!
 We’re happy to walk you through making your first contribution — just reach out!

-## 📁 Project Structure (Planned)
+# 📁 Project Structure (Planned)

 ```bash
 📁 docs/